wild0ne/LerenDocs/README.md

 Nested value **object_name** from query of cell A1 is passed as a parameter to query of cell A3.

-An result is here:
+Result is here:

 **paste result here**

-MySql provider is same as Oracle, exepting one fact that you have to write sql in MySql dialect and pass parameters via MySql's `@param` syntax.
+MySql provider is same as Oracle, excepting one fact that you have to write sql in MySql dialect and pass parameters via MySql's `@param` syntax.

 ## Syntax for XML Provider